 *Dosing with edibles should start low (5mg) and then titrate up 5mg per 2-3 hours after your last dose to test and reach the appropriate dose.
 Most legal states limit dispensary doses to 10mg per dose, with 10 servings (100mg) per package.
 Patients using cannabis for severe pain relief may need to use more than 100mg per day.

-Follow the same procedure of decarbing the kief or concentrate first, then mixing with the oil to infuse.
+Follow the same procedure: decarb the kief or concentrate first, then mix with your butter, oil, or ghee to infuse.

-However, you can choose whether to strain the kief.
+However, you can choose whether you want to strain the kief out, or leave it inside.
 If you plan to strain, put the material through an entire infusion cycle to make sure the maximum amount infuses into the oil.
-With concentrates, its really more of a mixing process than an infusion process (concentrates will blend with the oil; there is no straining necessary or even possible).
+Then, using a cheesecloth, coffee filter, or the Ardent Frainer (our funnel/strainer combo) separate your plant material from the oil.
+Otherwise, simply stir.
+With concentrates, it’s really more of a mixing process than an infusion process (concentrates will blend with the oil; there is no straining necessary or even possible).

 After decarbing the concentrates, you can mix it with the oil and put it back in the decarboxylator for another 30 minutes, to allow the contents to heat and blend.